sighjs/sigh/README.md

 ]
 ```

-In this example the `pipeline` plugin in the `tests:run` pipeline pipes the output from the named pipelines.
+In this example the `pipeline` plugin in the `tests:run` pipeline receives the output from the `source:js` and `test:js` pipelines.
 By default it will not force a pipeline to run unless the user specifies it, if the user runs `sigh test:js tests:run` the `pipeline` plugin will issue stream events from the `test:js` pipeline only.

 To force a pipeline to activate a named plugin the `activate` option can be used, the previous `tests:run` pipeline could be rewritten more flexibly to allow the user to run mocha tests manually as such: